magento/merchdocs/src/catalog/category-create.md

 1. Set **Store View** to determine where the new category is to be available.

-1. In the category tree, tap the parent category of the new category.
+1. In the category tree, select the parent category of the new category.

    The parent is one level above the new category.

-    If you’re starting from the beginning without any data, there might be only two categories in the list: “Default Category,” which is the root, and an “Example Category.”
+    If you’re starting from the beginning without any data, there might be only two categories in the list: _Default Category_, which is the root, and an _Example Category_.

 1. Click <span class="btn">Add Subcategory</span>.